.

 • During the endoscopy, your gastroenterologist will use a long, thin (about the width of your little finger), flexible tube with a tiny camera on the end to look inside.

-• The tube is passed through the mouth into the small intestine as your gastroenterologist does a careful exam.
+• The tube is passed through the mouth and into the stomach and upper portion of the small intestine, as your gastroenterologist carefully examines the tissue.

 Other tests may be performed in special situations or if symptoms are hard to control.